YSEP Applications 2026

 Qalipu First Nation is responsible for minimum wage and mandatory employment related costs.
 If approved, the organization will be responsible for the following:

-• Providing any necessary training
+• Supply necessary tools, materials, and training

 Eligibility